 Learn how to crochet shoes with this easy free crochet pattern and tutorial.
 Because of their flip flop soles, these DIY kicks work well equally well as house slippers or outdoor shoes.
-Find the free pattern below or purchase the ad-free, printable PDF with printable hole poking ruler for $2.75 here.
+Find the free pattern below or purchase the ad-free, printable PDF with printable hole poking ruler here.

 This free crochet shoe pattern and tutorial is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.